Double DIN Car Stereo – Jensen VX7022 Review

 What Makes the Jensen VX7022 Unique?

-The unit has Bluetooth connectivity allowing many phone operations to be completed hands-free.
+We discovered a number of outstanding features during our Jensen VX7022 review.
+First of all, the unit has Bluetooth connectivity.
+This allows many phone operations to be completed hands-free.
 Music streaming and phone call functionality are available.
 Bluetooth connectivity allows drivers to keep their eyes fixed on the road.

-For music streaming over Bluetooth, the unit is equipped with built-in A2DP technology.
+For music streaming over Bluetooth, the unit comes equipped with built-in A2DP technology.
 This allows you to control basic phone music streaming functions, such as skipping and adjusting the volume, from the unit.

-The Jensen VX7022 is not specifically designed with Apple CarPlay and Android Auto in mind, but some apps are controllable through USB connection, which does require a special USB cable to be purchased.
+The Jensen VX7022 is not specifically designed with Apple CarPlay and Android Auto in mind, but some apps are controllable through USB connection.
+However, this requires you to purchase a special USB cable.
 Apple CarPlay and Android Auto compatibility is a standard feature on many car stereos nowadays.

 The feature allows the stereo to communicate seamlessly with some of the most common types of phones.
-This means, if you own an iPhone or Android phone, you may have trouble accessing important apps through your stereo.
+This means that if you own an iPhone or Android phone, you may have trouble accessing important apps through your stereo.

 Jensen makes up for this lack, in some sense, with their App Connectivity feature.
-A limited number of popular apps like Spotify and Pandora are accessible in-dash through a USB connection.
+We found a limited number of popular apps like Spotify and Pandora are accessible in-dash through a USB connection during our Jensen VX7022 review.

 When plugged via USB, users can browse more on screen without having to pick up their phone.
 The head unit indexes your entire phone music library including album artwork.